campbe13/docker-ecq2020/pandocker/WINHOWTO.md

 It puts a simple bash script as a front end to pandoc.
 You give it have an input file name (pandoc will determine the type), output file name and the output file conversion type.
 Or you can give it, full, more complex pandoc options see the [example](#example-config-file)

-__Note__ The container works by "sharing" the volume you give it from your windows computer, to a mount point of `/data` on the container see the run statement.
-That volume needs to contain your *source file* to be converted and _optionally_ a *config.pandoc file* to instruct the container what to convert.
+__Note__ The container works by "sharing" the volume (directory) you give it from your windows computer, to a mount point of `/data` on the container see the run statement.
+That directory needs to contain your *source file* to be converted and _optionally_ a *config.pandoc file* to instruct the container what to convert.

 There are 2 ways of using this container: